2016 - 2017 Systemwide Grants

 Systemwide grants support growth and innovation in the system as a whole.
 Systemwide grants may be renewed to provide funding over a three-year or greater period.
 Smaller leadership grants have traditionally been used to provide continuing education and professional development opportunities to principals, curriculum coordinators, and other administrators.
-Systemwide grants are developed and administered in collaboration with the Superintendent of Schools and his staff.
+Systemwide grants are developed and administered in collaboration with the Superintendent of Schools and Office of Teaching and Learning staff.

-During the 2012–2013 school year, the Brookline Education Foundation will fund $58,000 in Systemwide grants in the following areas:
+During the 2016–2017 school year, the Brookline Education Foundation will fund over $62,000 in Systemwide grants in the following areas:

 ADMINISTRATIVE LEADERSHIP GRANTS

 Leadership Team Retreats - In the 2016-2017 school year, the District Leadership Team (Superintendent, Deputy Superintendents, Special Assistant, and school principals/headmaster) includes a high number of administrators in their first or second year in Brookline, or in interim positions.
 A BEF grant will extend District Leadership team building and leadership development work by funding three off-site retreats to be held throughout the academic year.

 New and Interim Principal Mentoring Program - The challenges for new principals in adjusting to Brookline and leading a Brookline school are many.
 Beyond the support of their Leadership Team colleagues, experience shows that new leaders benefit from additional mentoring, both individually and as a group.
 This grant provides for a mentored support program for new/interim building leaders during this period of transition.
 View "What Does a Principal Do?"

 Superintendent Professional Development Grant - This grant enables the Superintendent to attend state and national conferences and learn how other school districts address problems similar to those Brookline faces, keeping Brookline schools in the forefront of educational innovation.